Quinoa: Cultivation

 Andean agronomists and nutrition scientists began researching quinoa in the early twentieth century, and it became the subject of much interest among researchers involved in neglected and underutilized crop studies in the 1970s.

 In 2004, the international community became increasingly interested in quinoa and it entered a boom and bust economic cycle that would last for over ten years.
 Between 2004 and 2011, quinoa became a more interesting commodity and global excitement for it increased.
 At this point, Bolivia and Peru were the only major producers of quinoa.
 In 2013, there was an extreme increase in imports of quinoa by the United States, Canada and various European countries.
 In 2016, growth began to slow.
 Imports were still increasing but at a slower rate and quinoa prices declined as other countries began producing it.
 By 2015, over 75 countries were producing quinoa, as opposed to only eight countries in the 1980s.

-Particularly for the high variety of Chilean landraces, in addition to how the plant has adapted to different latitudes, this crop is now potentially cultivable almost anywhere in the world.
+Particularly because of the high diversity of Chilean landraces and the plant's adaptation to different latitudes, this crop is now potentially cultivable almost anywhere in the world.

 Climate requirements

 The plant's growth is highly variable due to the number of different subspecies, varieties and landraces (domesticated plants or animals adapted to the environment in which they originated).
 However, it is generally undemanding and altitude-hardy; it is grown from coastal regions to over 4000 m in the Andes near the equator, with most of the cultivars being grown between 2500 m and 4000 m.
 Depending on the variety, optimal growing conditions are in cool climates with temperatures that vary between -4 C during the night to near 35 C during the day.
 Some cultivars can withstand lower temperatures without damage.
 Light frosts normally do not affect the plants at any stage of development, except during flowering.
 Midsummer frosts during flowering, a frequent occurrence in the Andes, lead to sterilization of the pollen.
 Rainfall requirements are highly variable between the different cultivars, ranging from 300 to 1000 mm during the growing season.
 Growth is optimal with well-distributed rainfall during early growth and no rain during seed maturation and harvesting.
+Royal Quinoa (Quinoa Real), grown in the Intersalar region of Bolivia between the Uyuni and Coipasa salt flats, endures an extreme environment characterised by high altitude, high salinity, intense UV radiation, aridity, and temperature fluctuations.